Frequently Asked Questions

 Los Angeles, CA 90030-1134

-The signed letter must state your name, telephone number, current address, last four digits of your Social Security number, and one of the following statements depending on whether you are requesting to opt out of the AME Settlement, the Newport Settlement, or both Settlements:
+The signed letter must state your name, telephone number, current address, last four digits of your Social Security Number, and the following statement that you are requesting to opt out of the Symetra Settlement:

-A. “I, [NAME], voluntarily choose not to participate in the settlement of the Class Action against the AME Defendants and hereby waive any rights I may have to participate in the class settlement with the AME Defendants in the federal court lawsuit entitled In re: AME Church Employee Retirement Fund Litigation, Case No. 1:22-md-03035-STA-jay."
+“I, [NAME], voluntarily choose not to participate in the settlement of the class action against Symetra and hereby waive any rights I may have to participate in the class settlement with Symetra in the federal court lawsuit entitled In re: AME Church Employee Retirement Fund Litigation, Case No. 1:22-md-03035-STA-jay.”

-Requests to opt out that do not include all required information will be deemed null, void, and ineffective.
+Opt-Out Requests that do not include all required information will not be effective and will be deemed null and void.

-The written statement should also include the name of this action In re: AME Church Employee Retirement Fund Litigation, Case No. :22-md-03035-STA-jay.
-If you intend to appear at the Fairness Hearing and wish to speak at the hearing, you must include that in your objection.
+The written statement should also include the name of this action: In re: AME Church Employee Retirement Fund Litigation, Case No. 1:22-md-03035-STA-jay.
+If you intend to appear at the Final Approval Hearing and wish to speak at the hearing, you must include that in your objection.
 You do not have to be represented by a lawyer to object.
 However, if you choose to retain a lawyer to represent you, you will be solely responsible for any attorneys’ fees and costs incurred.

-The Court has scheduled a fairness hearing on June 26, 2025 at 10:00 a.m., in Courtroom 1 of the United States District Court for the Western District of Tennessee, located at James Todd Courthouse, 111 South Highland Avenue, Jackson, TN 38301.
-The Court will review the proposed Settlements and decide whether they are fair, reasonable, and adequate and whether they should be finally approved.
-You are welcome, but not required, to attend this hearing, whether you agree with or object to the proposed Settlements.
+The Court has scheduled a Final Approval Hearing on August 19, 2026, at 10:00 am, in Courtroom 1 of the United States District Court for the Western District of Tennessee, located at James Todd Courthouse, 111 South Highland Avenue, Jackson, TN 38301.
+During this hearing, the Court will review the proposed Symetra Settlement and decide whether it is fair, reasonable, and adequate and whether it should be finally approved.
+You are welcome, but not required, to attend this hearing, whether you agree with or object to the proposed Symetra Settlement.

-The date of the fairness hearing may be changed without further notice to the Class.
+The date of the Final Approval Hearing may be changed without further notice to the Class.
 Before attending, please confirm the date of this hearing by contacting the Settlement Administrator.

-If the Court grants final approval of the Settlements, notice of final judgment will be posted on the Settlement Administrator’s website here within seven calendar days after entry of the final order and judgment.
+If the Court grants final approval of the Symetra Settlement, notice of final judgment will be posted on the Case Documents page within seven (7) calendar days after entry of the Final Approval Order and Judgment.

-A complete copy of the AME Settlement Agreement, the Newport Settlement Agreement, the Notice, and other important documents from the Lawsuit are available here.
-This website will be updated periodically to update the Class on any developments in the case.
+A complete copy of the Symetra Settlement Agreement, this Notice, and other important documents from the Lawsuit are available on the Case Documents page.
+This website will be updated periodically to update the Settlement Class Members on any developments in the case.

-If you have questions about the Settlements or would like more information, you should contact the Settlement Administrator, Verita Global at:
+If you have questions about the Symetra Settlement or would like more information, you should contact the Settlement Administrator, Verita Global, at:

 In re: AME Church Employee Retirement Fund Litigation Settlement Administrator